Frogeye Leaf Spot - Risk Assessment

 Photo credit: A. Wrather, University of Missouri

-Frogeye leaf spot most rapidly develops and spreads during warm, cloudy, humid weather when rain is frequent.
-Spores (called conidia) are carried by wind or rain and the disease can spread rapidly from plant to plant throughout the season under these conditions.
+Frogeye leaf spot develops and spreads during warm, cloudy, humid weather when rain is frequent.
+Spores (called conidia) are carried by wind or rain and the disease can spread rapidly under these conditions.
 This disease will be rare when the weather is dry and hot.

 Young expanding leaves are highly susceptible.
-When fully expanded, leaves are more resistant to infection.
-Even with artificial inoculation under ideal conditions for symptom development, lesions seldom develop on fully expanded leaves.
+Fully-expanded leaves are more resistant to infection.
+Even with artificial inoculation under ideal conditions, lesions seldom develop on fully-expanded leaves.

 The frogeye leaf spot pathogen survives as mycelium (vegetative body of the fungus) in infected seeds or in soybean residue.
 The fungus can survive in soybean residue until the residue completely decomposes.